 Beekeepers knowledge and skills.
 Basic honey production has a relatively flat learning curve.
-However, if production expand and beekeepers need acquired advance technical and management skills.
-Technical assistance program to full and part-time beekeepers should be sustaining to improve the overall level of skills and knowledge.
+However, if production expands and beekeepers need acquired advance technical and management skills, there should be available full and part-time technical assistance that improve the overall level of skills and knowledge of beekeepers.